nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ```
 #### Pass/Fail Criteria
- * Verify warnings are all false
+ * Verify warnings are all false.
+ * Verify changing the threshold values (high, low, critical high and critical low) and check alarm warning changing into True
+ * Verify changing back the threshold values to original one and check alarm warning changing into False

-### 1.6 Check platform current
+### 1.3 Check platform temperature

 #### Steps
- * Use command `show platform current` to get platform current
+ * Use command `show platform temperature` to get platform temperature

 #### Verify in
  * Switch